marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 description: "The Dapr Workflow engine architecture"
 ---

 [Dapr Workflows]({{< ref "workflow-overview.md" >}}) allow developers to define workflows using ordinary code in a variety of programming languages.
 The workflow engine runs inside of the Dapr sidecar and orchestrates workflow code deployed as part of your application.
-Dapr Workflows are built on top of Dapr Actors, which serve as the sole backend implementation, providing durability and scalability for workflow execution.
+Dapr Workflows are built on top of Dapr Actors providing durability and scalability for workflow execution.

 This article describes: